rrathle/bd-statics-restaurant/README.md

 ### Restaurant Reviews

 You are creating an online review app for your restaurant, "Everything But Fish".
-Users can post reviews, as long as they are do not exceed 250 characters and there is no mention of 'fish'.
+Users can post reviews, as long as they do not exceed 250 characters and there is no mention of 'fish'.

 The `StringValidator` class contains methods to do these checks.
 Implement the methods contained in `StringValidator` so that they return successfully if the validation passes, and throw an `InvalidStringException` if the validation